Updated: Nov 27

 Our row is one of two within the larger compound, both encircled by an alley and an enclosing square of adjoining townhomes that face out toward the wider world.
 Given the choice, I elected to inhabit a unit on one of these interior rows, the better to protect my feline family from street traffic.
 Little did I know then that I was consigning us to solitary confinement.

 At first glance, you would be hard pressed to detect the sinister power that holds sway over Pleasantville.
-Individual units have been painted with a varying palette of quaint seaside pastels meant to approximate a charming sense of distinctiveness; it is an illusion.
+Individual units have been painted with a varying palette of quaint seaside pastels, approximating a sense of charming distinctiveness; it is an illusion.
 There are 247 townhomes here, each identical to the other in most details – the gabled and peaked roofs, the tidy white trim, the useless faux shutters that do nothing to shut out the harsh reality of subjugation we all suffer.
 I can’t bear window coverings, anyway.
 I’m used to living in the country, where they are needed by only those worried about the surveillance of coyotes and owls.

 But cruel circumstance has brought us to the confines of civilization.
 It was early March when I moved in; snow drifted past my windows as I sat surrounded by boxes containing the remnants of my previous life.
 Flanked by cells on either side, my unit offers no view to the east or west; to the north and south, it consists of forbidding banks of windows and walls which block the horizon.
 Within the opposite dwellings, I could clearly see prisoners going about their private business, and realized that I was similarly exposed.
 Sadly, I drew the blinds; but the full measure of my internment had not yet sunk in.

 Like other residents, I had been lured by the pretense of land ownership promised by the tiny yards out front, fiercely guarded but fallacious.
-Each has been granted a few flowering shrubs and a small tree; “mine” is a crabapple.
-Weathered wooden picket fences, meant to lend a rustic air, enclose each lot.
-Having decomposed into rickety disrepair, however, the fences present both a safety hazard and a looming financial quagmire not covered by our substantial condo fees.
-As I was to learn, their function is pure deception, since outdoor spaces are common property owned by the Condo Corporation.
+Each has been granted a few flowering shrubs and a small tree; “mine” is a crabapple, under which I had naively imagined my felines peacefully napping throughout the daylight hours.
+Weathered wooden picket fences enclose each lot, lending a charming rustic air; but as I was to learn, their function is pure deception.
+Having decomposed into rickety disrepair, the fences present both a safety hazard and a looming financial quagmire not covered by our substantial condo fees; while all outdoor spaces, fenced or not, are common property owned by the Condo Corporation.
 That hasn’t stopped residents from attempting to individualize their bitsy ersatz empires with garden gnomes, wind chimes, flowerpots, and the like.

-In point of fact, he pointed out, the lawn I’d desecrated belonged to everyone, not just myself; the blooms escaping “my” perimeter were an affront to my neighbors, destroying the careful uniformity of the landscape.
+Eyebrows raised and lips pursed into a prissy pout, he pointed out that the lawn I was desecrating belonged to everyone, not just myself; the blooms escaping “my” perimeter were an affront to my neighbors, destroying the careful uniformity of the landscape.
 He informed me that I have only escaped a fine due to the imminent demise of the fences; that soon, they will be torn down to create a common green space, to be landscaped by direction of the Board.
 Further, that I will have to pay for the return of my flowerbeds to grass.

 I explained that my cats were used to being outdoors, had never been leashed, and presented a threat to no one.